jupyter/declarativewidgets/README.md

 ## Try It

-We're working on a Docker image with the extensions pre-installed.
-In the meantime, follow the development setup below.
+We're running a tmpnb instance at [http://jupyter.cloudet.xyz](http://jupyter.cloudet.xyz) with a snapshot of this project (and other related incubator projects) pre-installed.

 ## Develop